RitaAndAurora/ddrm-jfsebastian/MANUAL.md

  * Corrected value shown of inverted controls in the performance section so these show 0.0 when set at the top and 10.0 when set at the bottom.
  * Added VST2 compatibility.
  * Added option to scale UI at 70%, 80%, 90% and 100% to better fit in smaller screens.
 Use the `Zoom...` button in the lower right corener of J.F.
 Sebastian's window.
+ * Compensate for bug in DDRM firmware which makes SQR and SAW buttons on channel II to send wrong MIDI CC numbers.
+This caused some problems when MIDI IN was enabled in J.F.
+Sebastian which now have been fixed.
+ * Fix memory leak in handling MIDI interfaces (nerd stuff, not very relevant for end users)